hmc-cs111-fall2015/language-design/language-design.md

 ---

-The Pavlus article mentions the researchers' comments that "natural-language replacements for some of the more abstruse syntax".
-In other words, people found it easier to work with code that looks more like a human language (e.g., English).
+The Pavlus article mentions the researchers' comments that people preferred "natural-language replacements for some of the more abstruse syntax".
+In other words, people foundit easier to work with code that looks more like a human language (e.g., English).
 Consider the following quote by William R. Cook, one of the creators of JavaScript: